planttheidea/singulum/README.md

 Boom, you're on your way.

-This is a rudimentary example obviously, but there is much more to see over in the [API](API.md) section, including how to use more traditional reducers that are not scoped or how to easily bind it to the component lifecycle if you are using React.
+This is a rudimentary example obviously, but there is much more to see over in the [API](API.md) section, including how to use reducers for your entire store, as well as how to easily bind it to the component lifecycle if you are using React.

 #### Browser support